mongodb/specifications/source/crud/crud.rst

     maxAwaitTimeMS: Optional<Int64>;

     /**
-     * Deprecated:4.0.Maximum number of documents or index keys to scan when executing the query.
+     * Deprecated : 4.0.
+Maximum number of documents or index keys to scan when executing the query.
      *
      * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
      *